Mississippi River System: Arkansas River

 The Arkansas River is one of the major tributaries in the Mississippi River system.
 It flows west to east starting in Colorado and dumping into the Mississippi River.
 Its length of 1,469 mi allows it to flow through Colorado, Kansas, Oklahoma, and Arkansas.
 It is the sixth-longest river in the US, the second-longest tributary to the Mississippi River System, and the 45th longest river in the world.

 Illinois River

 The Illinois River is a principal tributary of the Mississippi River.
 The river runs approximately 273 miles (439 km) long, in the U.S. state of Illinois.
 This river was important among Native Americans and early French traders as the principal water route connecting the Great Lakes with the Mississippi.
 The Illinois River meets the Mississippi at Pere Marquette State Park, which is near Grafton.
-The confluence of the rivers offers vistas that seem endless.

 The Illinois River is relatively shallow, just like the Mississippi.
 In addition, the Illinois River is a "managed" river, just as the Mississippi River is.
 In 1848, the Illinois and Michigan Canal opened to connect Lake Michigan with the Mississippi River through the Illinois River to promote commerce.